mslinn/jekyll_href/README.md

 Note that the url should not be enclosed in quotes.
 Also please note that the square brackets denote optional parameters, and should not be typed.

+`match` will attempt to match the url fragment (specified as a regex) to a URL in any collection.
+If multiple documents have matching URL an error is thrown.

 ### Additional Information
 More information is available on my web site about [my Jekyll plugins](https://www.mslinn.com/blog/2020/10/03/jekyll-plugins.html).